 A person who discloses any information that has been furnished to him or obtained by him under this Act, or in connection with the execution of this Act, commits an offence unless the disclosure is made —

-(a) with the consent of the person carrying on or operating the business to which that information relates; or
+(a) with the consent of the person carrying on or operating the business to which that information relates;

+(aa) under section 24A; or

 (b) for the purpose of giving effect to the objects of this Act and in the performance of a duty under this Act.

 Penalty: A fine not exceeding $2 000, or imprisonment for 12 months, or both such fine and imprisonment.

+[Section 49 amended by No. 21 of 2006 s.
+105.]

 50. Availability of records

 (1) Inspection documents and other records held by the Council may be made available for inspection, without charge, by the owner of the substance, apparatus, product or premises to which those records relate or any person authorised in writing by the owner, subject to subsection (2), but shall not be open to inspection by any other person not exercising functions under this Act.